bluerobotics/bluerobotics.github.io/lumen/index.md

 1. Measure the distance between where you want to mount the two lights, as you plan on routing the cable between them, then cut cable to length from one _Lumen_ Light.
 We recommend leaving several inches excess.

-2. [Strip approximately 50 mm of jacket](http://docs.bluerobotics.com/tutorials/cable-stripping/), then strip and tin 2-4mm of conductor insulation from each conductor.
+2. [Strip approximately 50 mm of jacket](http://docs.bluerobotics.com/tutorials/cable-stripping/) from the wire you just cut, then strip and tin 2-4mm of conductor insulation from each conductor.

 	<img src="/lumen/cad/lumen-wire-annotated.PNG" class="img-responsive" style="max-width:700px" />